dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

 # ﻿Best Practices: Basic Flat File Ingestion

-This topic show you how to use Splice Machine's basic data ingestion method, `IMPORT_DATA`, to import data from flat files into your database.
-This highly performant procedure provides numerous data handling options, and performs constraint checking, which means that it detects and reports on erroneous records (*bad data*) in the input file.
+This topic show you how to use Splice Machine's basic data ingestion methods, `IMPORT_DATA` and `MERGE_DATA_FROM_FILE`, to import data from flat files into your database.
+These highly performant procedure provide numerous data handling options, and perform constraint checking, which means that they detect and report on erroneous records (*bad data*) in the input file.

-You can use two variants of `IMPORT_DATA` to import new data and update existing records in your database: `INSERT_DATA_FROM_FILE`, and `MERGE_DATA_FROM_FILE`; these procedures differ only in how they handle updating existing records under certain circumstances, as described in the [Basic Import/Update Ingestion](#basicupdate) section below.
+If you're ingesting all new data, use `IMPORT_DATA`; if you are also ingesting updates to existing records in your database table, use `MERGE_DATA_FROM_FILE`.
+You can only merge data into a table that has a primary key.

-Our [Bulk HFile Import](bestpractices_ingest_bulkimport) procedure, `BULK_HFILE_IMPORT`, offers boosted ingestion speed, but does not perform constraint checking.
+Our [Bulk HFile Import](bestpractices_ingest_bulkimport) procedure, `BULK_HFILE_IMPORT`, offers boosted ingestion speed when importing all new data, but does not perform constraint checking.

 ## Example: Basic Flat File Ingestion